garrandall/popular-music-data/tracks/monster-kanye-west-jay-z-rick-ross-bon-iver-nicki-minaj.md

 And I'll say Bride of Chucky is child's play
 Just killed another career it's a mild day
 Besides 'Ye they can't stand besides me
-I think me, you and Am should mÃ©nage Friday
+I think me, you and Am should ménage Friday
 Pink wig, thick ass, give em whiplash
 I think big get cash make em blink fast
 Now look at what you just saw, this is what you live for